 Okay — what in the *[email protected]?! is going on?

-Why on earth would a school — an institution which knows nothing about criminal investigation — be sticking its nose into any charges of criminal misconduct?
-That’s a job for law enforcement and the justice system.
+Why on earth would a school — an institution which knows nothing about criminal investigation — be overseeing any charges of criminal misconduct?
+Isn’t that a job for law enforcement and the justice system?

-And Alyssa wants the Mind Hunters at your local college Sherlock Holmesing it over stuff that happens at nearby bars????
+Some people want the Mind Hunters at your local college Sherlock Holmesing it over stuff that happens at nearby bars??

-Furthermore, there is nothing wrong with a live hearing where it concerns accusation of terrible crimes.
+Furthermore, there’s nothing wrong with a live hearing where it concerns accusation of terrible crimes.

-This is what, it seems, has happened to Alyssa’s thinker: a glitch has set her automatically and adamantly against any and all things by any and all people who are Republican or tied to Republicans.
+Is there something goin’ round that sets people automatically and adamantly against any and all things by any and all people who are Republican or tied to Republicans?

 Find all my RedState work here.